WUPA: As a CBS owned-and-operated station

-On June 2, 2025, Gray Media announced that it would not renew WANF's CBS affiliation when it expired in mid-August 2025, and that it would convert the station to an independent.
+On June 2, 2025, Gray announced that it would not renew WANF's CBS affiliation when it expired in mid-August 2025, and that it would convert the station to an independent.
 Paramount Global concurrently announced that WUPA would become the new CBS owned-and-operated station for Atlanta beginning August 16, 2025.
 Alongside the affiliation switch, CBS intended to launch an in-house news department, accompanied by a CBS News Atlanta streaming channel for local news and information.

 On August 6, 2025, Paramount announced that Shawn Hoder, news director at KDKA-TV in Pittsburgh, would take the same role in Atlanta in preparation for the launch of CBS News Atlanta in September.
-CBS News and Stations president Jennifer Mitchell said that WUPA would be a station with a very deep connection to Atlanta, stressing that "we aren’t just hiring a team–we are building one from the community".
+CBS News and Stations president Jennifer Mitchell said that WUPA would be a station with a very deep connection to Atlanta, stressing that "we aren't just hiring a team–we are building one from the community".
 Ahead of the September launch of a news department, WUPA began airing local weather inserts during CBS Mornings on August 18, the first weekday after the change.
 Full 6 and 11 p.m. newscasts debuted September 15, with Jobina Fortson-Evans, previously of WANF, as lead anchor.
 The newscasts make heavy use of augmented reality and virtual reality, using technology adopted by other CBS owned-and-operated stations.
+The station progressively expanded its news offerings throughout 2026.
+A morning newscast at 6 a.m. debuted on February 2, anchored by Fortson-Evans; a 5 p.m. newscast debuted on April 13, anchored by Sharon Lawson; and a 12 p.m. newscast debuted on July 13, anchored by T. J. Anthony.
+In all, 100 people were hired from the launch of CBS Atlanta to September 2026.
+A further 11000 ft2 in a second building is being renovated for CBS Atlanta, with occupancy slated for November 2026, providing space for another 40 employees.